simbricks/simbricks/doc/setup_and_compile/pre-built-docker.rst

   # inside the container:
   sudo sysctl -w kernel.perf_event_paranoid=1

-**Raw images for gem5.** The shipped ``base`` image is in qcow2 format. gem5 requires raw images;
-the executor's default entrypoint converts the image on startup, but when entering the container manually you can convert it yourself:
+**Raw images for gem5.** The images SimBricks publishes are qcow2, and gem5 requires raw.
+Build a layered image on top of one in your script (:ref:`sec-disk-images-building`) — the build produces raw and extracts the boot artifacts gem5 needs.
+For an image of your own placed under ``GLOBAL_INPUT_DIR``, the executor's default entrypoint converts each ``images/<name>/<name>`` to ``.raw`` on startup; when entering the container manually you can do it yourself:

 .. code-block:: bash

   qemu-img convert -f qcow2 -O raw -S 4k \
-      /global_input/images/base/base /global_input/images/base/base.raw
+      /global_input/images/my-image/my-image /global_input/images/my-image/my-image.raw